 Still social distancing?
 Good for you.
-The safest place you to shop for your bargain-priced home goods is online.
+The safest place to shop for your bargain-priced home goods is online.

 Craigslist is a good place to start.
 It’s a local sales platform so you won’t need to calculate shipping costs into the price of your purchases.

 You’ll find home goodies in the following areas of the For Sale section:

 - Garage sale